UK deputy PM backs new press law, contradicts Cameron

-LONDON, Nov 29 (Reuters) - British Deputy Prime Minister Nick Clegg said on Thursday he backed new legislation to regulate the press, contradicting Prime Minister David Cameron and raising the spectre of a split in the coalition government.
+LONDON (Reuters) - British Deputy Prime Minister Nick Clegg said on Thursday he backed new legislation to regulate the press, contradicting Prime Minister David Cameron and raising the specter of a split in the coalition government.

 “On the basic model of a new self-regulatory body, established with a change to the law in principle, I believe this can be done in a proportionate and workable way,” Clegg told parliament.